'I've not had a big enough impact on the team': Agar reveals why he has quit as Rhinos coach

 “Despite what I am seeing on the training field, I don’t feel I am having a strong enough impact on what’s happening on game day and it is professional sport so that’s what it’s all about - winning and losing.”

-Of his future he added: “I have had some very loose conversations with Gary [Hetherington, hinos’ chief executive], but that’s as far as it goes.
+Of his future he added: “I have had some very loose conversations with Gary [Hetherington, Rhinos’ chief executive], but that’s as far as it goes.

 “At this moment in time, I need some space from it and the players need some space as well, to get on with their jobs.

-“If those conversations pick up down the track, with Gary, we’ll see what it looks like, but at the moment there’s no too much meat on the bones.”
+“If those conversations pick up down the track, with Gary, we’ll see what it looks like but, at the moment, there’s not too much meat on the bones.”

 Support the YEP and become a subscriber today.
 You'll enjoy unlimited access to the latest on Leeds United, Leeds Rhinos, Castleford Tigers and Wakefield Trinity, as well as other West Yorkshire rugby league clubs.
 With our sports digital subscription, you'll also see fewer ads, enjoy faster load times and get exclusive content.
 Click here to subscribe.